 LiDAR technology is becoming democratized.
 Sensors that cost $100,000 a decade ago now sell for under $10,000.
-Processing that required expensive workstations now runs in the cloud.
-The barriers that once limited LiDAR to large organizations are falling, opening the technology to small firms, individual operators, and entirely new applications.
+The barriers that once limited LiDAR to large organizations are falling.

 Hardware Advances